A SENSE OF HOME —

 What does being outside mean to you?
 The way I look at it, it is about living as our most authentic, true selves, free from etiquette, acts, or poses.
 It’s the innate sense of wonder, the spirit of adventure, the universal drive to experience beauty.
 After all, we are the children of the stimuli that surround us.

 My mind has not necessarily always been this preoccupied with rugged wilderness.
 I grew up outside of Hamburg, Germany, a near-coastal big-city part of the country where mountains and wild, untouched spaces are hard to come by — although it wasn’t for a lack of trying on my part.

 Still, the love for the outdoors can be a love learned.
-Once I moved to Colorado, all of a sudden I understood much better that being outside, exploring wild places, can truly transform us and make us better people.
+When I moved to the U.S., I found a sense of home in the rugged beauty of Colorado’s Rocky Mountains.
+All of a sudden I understood much better that being outside, exploring wild places, can truly transform us and make us better people.
 I’d like to think that I am a better version of myself when I am out in nature.